UGC + AI: Turn Customer Photos into Brand Assets, Ethically

 - On Instagram, post both versions a few days apart with similar captions.

-Track impressions, click-throughs, and add-to-cart where possible.
+Track impressions, click-throughs, and add-to-cart where you can.
+This UGC and AI for restaurants testing reveals what resonates.
 For a structured approach, follow the framework in A/B testing your food photos.
-Over time you’ll see patterns: maybe brighter backgrounds win on delivery apps, while tighter overhead shots perform better on social.
+Over time you’ll see patterns.
+Brighter backgrounds might win on delivery apps.
+Tighter overhead shots may perform better on social.

-Pick a single guest photo and sketch where it could live this month: one social post, one menu tile, one website or email feature.
-That mental exercise alone will change how you look at every tagged post you receive.
+Pick a single guest photo.
+Sketch where it could live this month.
+Think one social post, one menu tile, one website or email feature.
+That mental exercise will change how you look at every tagged post you receive.

 5. Governance, training, and a 30-day UGC + AI rollout plan

-To keep “UGC + AI” from becoming “that one thing we tried last spring,” you need ownership, simple rules, and a short pilot.
+Keep “UGC + AI” from becoming “that one thing we tried last spring.”
+You need ownership, simple rules, and a short pilot.

 Decide who owns UGC and AI edits

-For independents, UGC usually lives with the owner, GM, or a part-time marketer.
+For independent spots, UGC usually lives with the owner, GM, or a part-time marketer.
 For groups, it might sit in a central marketing team.
-Either way, make one person accountable for:
+Either way, make one person accountable for these tasks:

-- Approving which guest photos enter your library.
+- Approve which guest photos enter your library.

-- Reviewing AI edits for honesty and on-brand styling.
+- Review AI edits for honesty and on-brand styling.

-- Coordinating where and when those assets are published.
+- Plan where and when those assets get published.

-Document basic guardrails in a two-page playbook: permission script, AI “do/don’t” list, when to disclose AI, and where to save everything in Yummify.
+Write basic guardrails in a two-page playbook.
+Include a permission script.
+Add an AI “do/don’t” list.
+Note when to disclose AI.
+List where to save everything in Yummify.

 A 30-day pilot you can actually finish